btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 ### How to customize my BTCPay theme style?

-There are two ways to customize the theme of your BTCPay.
+There are two ways to customize the theme of your BTCPay Server.
-The easy way is to choose or provide custom theme preferences in your BTCPay as explained in the [Theme documentation](../Theme.md).
+The easy way is to choose or provide custom theme preferences in your BTCPay Server as explained in the [Theme documentation](../Theme.md).

-For advanced theme changes, you'll most likely need to fork  BTCPay repository and apply desired design changes.
+For advanced theme changes, you'll most likely need to fork  BTCPay Server repository and apply desired design changes.
 Build and publish the docker image to Docker Hub.
-Set the `BTCPAY_IMAGE` environment variable to your docker image tag(`export BTCPAY_IMAGE="your custom btcpay docker image"`) and run the setup (`. ./btcpay-setup.sh -i`) as usual from [BTCPay Docker](https://github.com/btcpayserver/btcpayserver-docker).
+Set the `BTCPAY_IMAGE` environment variable to your docker image tag(`export BTCPAY_IMAGE="your custom btcpay docker image"`) and run the setup (`. ./btcpay-setup.sh -i`) as usual from [BTCPay Server Docker](https://github.com/btcpayserver/btcpayserver-docker).
 Modify generated docker compose to use your custom docker image.

 :::warning
-A forked BTCPay Server will need to create a new image manually and follow these steps for EACH BTCPay update so it is advised to stick with the default setup and theme options.
+A forked BTCPay Server will need to create a new image manually and follow these steps for EACH BTCPay Server update so it is advised to stick with the default setup and theme options.
 :::

 ### How to modify the checkout page?

-You can easily change the appearance of your BTCPay's checkout page by following the [instructions here](../Theme.md#checkout-page-theme)
+You can easily change the appearance of your BTCPay Server's checkout page by following the [instructions here](../Theme.md#checkout-page-theme)

 ### How to add Google Analytics code to BTCPay?

-You should be able to do what you want by injecting your GA code to `~/wwwroot/checkout/js/core.js.` This might be the easiest way but you have to redo it every time you update BTCPay to the latest version.
+You should be able to do what you want by injecting your GA code to `~/wwwroot/checkout/js/core.js.` This might be the easiest way but you have to redo it every time you update BTCPay Server to the latest version.
 Then you won’t have the hassle of forking the code, deploying it manually.
 Every time there is an update.
 Just do the docker update and add the same lines to the .js file.

 ## Policies